Co-Living Expense Splitter

 Another limitation is timing.
 Utility bills can change seasonally, and one-time costs do not always belong in a monthly split.
 If you are dealing with a security deposit, move-in fee, furniture purchase, or repair bill, your household should decide whether to split it immediately, spread it across several months, or treat it separately from recurring expenses.

 For mid-month move-ins or move-outs, the calculator can still help with the total, but proration usually needs to be handled outside the tool.
 A household might divide by days in the month, by weeks, or by the billing cycle.
-The important thing is to agree on the rule before money is due.
+The important thing is to agree on the rule before money is due, because fairness problems usually come from unclear rules rather than difficult math.

 Money disagreements in shared housing usually come from unclear expectations rather than difficult arithmetic.
 A few simple habits can make the process much easier.
 Keep receipts or screenshots for utility bills.
 Decide in advance which expenses count as shared.
 Set a payment deadline that gives the person paying rent enough time to collect everyone's share.
 If bills fluctuate a lot, tell the group when the number is an estimate and when it is final.